omayowfade/Kleiner-Perkins/README.txt

 Design choices:
-Within the parameters of the project, making a random card into its own class called ìRandomCardî made sense.
+Within the parameters of the project, making a random card into its own class called ‚ÄúRandomCard‚Äù made sense.
 Doing so abstracted some of the functionality of the random cards and provided more organization in the project.

 I also decided to split the program into three major portions representing the steps of the Deviation game.
 This provided clear flow to the project.

 Choice of tooling:
-ï	Java - Internal Libraries: ëpackage com.companyí, ëjava.utilí, JDK
+‚Ä¢	Java - Internal Libraries: ‚Äòpackage com.company‚Äô, ‚Äòjava.util‚Äô, JDK
-o	Easy object-oriented structure very useful in building card functionality o	All-inclusive tools for catching user input and output, respectively. ï	Terminal Shell
+o	Easy object-oriented structure very useful in building card functionality o	All-inclusive tools for catching user input and output, respectively.
+‚Ä¢	Terminal Shell

-Data Structures & Algorithms used: ï	Lists ñ store static data for card attributes ï	Class Structure ñ ìRandomCardî, Step program structure
+Data Structures & Algorithms used:
+‚Ä¢	Lists ‚Äì store static data for card attributes ‚Ä¢	Class Structure ‚Äì ‚ÄúRandomCard‚Äù, Step program structure

 External Libraries:
-ï	(None)
+‚Ä¢	(None)
 Tests:
-ï	(None)
+‚Ä¢	(None)